tanviriss/MockMate/README.md

 ## Usage

+### Standard Interview Practice
 1. **Sign up / Login** - Create an account or log in
 2. **Upload Resume** - Upload your resume (PDF format recommended)
 3. **Create Interview** - Paste a job description and generate tailored questions
 4. **Start Practice** - Begin live voice interview with AI interviewer
 5. **Get Feedback** - Receive detailed evaluation with scores and improvement tips

+### Resume Grill Mode
+1. **Upload Resume** - Make sure you have a resume uploaded
+2. **Select Resume Grill** - Choose the Resume Grill option from the dashboard
+3. **Choose Resume** - Select which resume to practice with
+4. **Set Question Count** - Pick 1-10 questions
+5. **Get Grilled** - Answer tough questions about YOUR specific experience and skills

+### Interview Guides
+- Access comprehensive guides from the navigation menu
+- Topics include: ATS optimization, behavioral questions, STAR method, salary negotiation, and more
+- SEO-optimized content to help you prepare for every interview scenario

 ## Development